Frequently Asked Questions

 Winthrop students are eligible to register to vote at any address that they consider their permanent residence.
-That may be your parent's house, your dorm room on campus, or elsewhere.
+That may be your parent's house, your residence hall room on campus, or elsewhere.

 I moved since the last election.
 Do I need to re-register?

 Yes.
-Please complete a new voter registration form and return it to the appropriate county board of elections, before the October 6, 2012 deadline.
-If you miss this deadline, you may still cast a provisional ballot at your old precinct; however, you vote may not be counted.
+Please complete a new voter registration form and return it to the appropriate county board of elections before the next voter registration deadline.
+The voter registration deadline is 30 days before the next primary or general election.
+If you miss the deadline, you may still cast a provisional ballot at your old precinct.
+However, your vote may not be counted.
 For out of state students: deadlines vary by state.
-Please consult with your state's election agency for details.
+Please consult your state’s election agency for details.

 What is the South Carolina Voter ID Law?